-Teaching narrative writing isn’t easy…writing a story from start to finish can seem like a pretty overwhelming task–and it is!
-I’ve been working for years on how to make it more accessible and meaningful to my students because, let’s face it, writing stories for a living isn’t what 99% of them will be doing.
+Teaching narrative writing isn’t easy.
+Writing a story from start to finish can seem like a pretty overwhelming task–and it is!
+I’ve been working for years on how to make it more accessible and meaningful to my students.
+Let’s face it, writing stories for a living isn’t what 99% of them will be doing.
 That being said, the PROCESS of writing a story and the creative energy of planning one is super valuable–and, of course, there are many writing skills that cross genres.
-I thought I’d share what we did this year…and I’m trying to consolidate it without losing too much of the detail.
+I thought I’d share what we did this year, and I’m trying to consolidate it without losing too much of the detail.
 Hope this all makes sense!

 For the last few years I have used a planning tool that I turned into a resource which helps kick off the unit of narrative writing.
-It has been SUPER helpful for me as I try to set the tone for a writing community–and to get them started planning their stories.
+It has been SUPER helpful for me as I try to set the tone for a writing community.
+At the same time, students start planning their stories.
 I still use it and it really helps my students with their planning.
 Now, I’ve even added a DIGITAL component so my students can do their planning on the computer OR using print resources!

-As our curriculum has evolved a bit, I started looking for ways to really get my students digging in to character development so that their narratives were richer and more thoughtful.
+As our curriculum has evolved a bit, I started looking for ways to really get my students digging into character development so that their narratives were richer and more thoughtful.
 We worked hard to try to get students to really think about a main character…who this person would be.
 What they would be like as people.
-What they enjoy–and what they don’t.
-What their strengths are–and their weaknesses.
+We thought about what they would enjoy–and what they don’t.
+We pondered what their strengths are–and their weaknesses.
 As I started to jot down these ideas, I used our read aloud to try to see if we could see how a “real” author developed those characters.

 Because we are reading Fish in a Tree, there are PLENTY of opportunities to talk about characters–both Ally as a main character and the several other important secondary characters.
 I started tracking what we knew about two of the characters (Ally and Shay) in terms of their “external” characteristics and their internal traits, interests, strengths, and more.
-We tracked the characters on these forms and learned some things…we learned that authors do NOT spend much time describing what characters look like (I was thrilled when my students said, “That doesn’t really matter!”) and most of the clues that are given are HINTED at (ah, “inferring”!).
-This led to some pretty interesting discussions about what WE needed to do as writers–that we really needed to focus on creating characters that we could describe by giving our readers clues.
+We tracked the characters on these forms and learned some things.
+We learned that authors do NOT spend much time describing what characters look like.
+(I was thrilled when my students said, “That doesn’t really matter!”)
+Most of the clues that authors give are HINTED at (ah, “inferring”!).
+This led to some pretty interesting discussions about what WE need to do as writers.
+For one thing, we really need to focus on creating characters that we describe by giving our readers clues.

 I decided that the best way to help show my students how to start creating such a character would be for us to work together to create one…I made new copies of these forms and, together we worked to “invent” a character under the document camera.
 This is really one of my favorite things to do–to write WITH my students.
 It’s a great way to get ALL students involved in the writing process…it takes the pressure of the actual WRITING away and lets even struggling writers be active participants.
 We did lots of “turn and talk” and then I let students share ideas and then I made final decisions and recorded our thinking.